olivernaaris/grafana-openai-monitoring/python/README.md

 - [requests](https://pypi.org/project/requests/)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE.txt) for details.